-Key Plant Species - Agricultural BMPs tend to focus on trees and shrubs for windbreaks and some buffer plantings, and grasses and forbs for grass waterways, filter strips, critical area plantings, and buffers along water resources.
+Key Plant Species - Agricultural BMPs tend to focus on trees and shrubs for windbreaks and some buffer plantings, and grasses and forbs for grass waterways, filter strips, critical area plantings, and riparian buffers.
 Species should be selected that are native to the area and well adapted to site conditions.